 No, Adhar enrolment is a one-time physical procedure that can be done at any Aadhaar enrolment centre.
-To find Aadhar enrolment centre near you, visit UIDAI website and search Aadhaar enrolment centre.
+To find the Aadhar enrolment centre near you, visit the UIDAI website and search for the Aadhaar enrolment centre.

 Aadhaar is a unique identification number that enables each resident of India with the following: